John McLean (rower): Final title race

 Often when one sculler was beaten by another he was offered a return match.
 This occurred between McLean and Stanbury and the re-match was set down for 7 July 1891 with almost the same terms and conditions as before.
 The Parramatta course was about 600 yards shorter than that for the previous match.
 From the start both boats were fairly even for the first mile or so.
 McLean then began to lose ground and gradually the Champion drew away from the challenger.
 Stanbury maintained his position and easily crossed the line some three lengths to the good in a time of 18m.25s.

 Personal life

 John McLean was the son of Alexander McLean and Christina, née Lamond.
 He married Henrietta Tyler when he was 31 years old.
 They had five children.
 McLean died on 22 January 1925 at Randwick, (NSW) aged 65 years and was buried locally.

+John McLean was buried at Randwick General Cemetery.
+Part of the inscription on his headstone reads, "died on 21st Jan 1928, aged 73 years".
+This means he was born in 1855.